 Some say it’s the ultimate adrenalin rush, to others it’s “38 Miles of Terror.”
 Either way the Isle of Man TT is every bike enthusiasts bucket list dream come true.
 What draws people to a race that’s claimed the lives of over 270 motorcyclists since humble beginnings in 1907?

 I will never forget the first time I heard the bikes approaching.
-Watching from my spot on the lawn of The Mitre pub, the growl of the engines grow closer then wham!
-Its hard to describe to those that havent been – the vibration goes straight up your spine as the bike flashes through the tiny village.
-You just cannot believe the fearlessness of these guys, flat strap along tiny country roads through sleepy little villages.
+Watching from the lawn of The Mitre pub, the growl of the engines grow closer then wham!
+Its hard to describe to those that havent been – the vibration goes straight up your spine as the bikes flash through the village.
+Its unbelievable the fearlessness of these guys, hard on the throttle along narrow country roads through sleepy little villages.

 What’s it about?

 The course runs over public roads which close 30 mins prior to the riders hitting the track.
 The races are run in a time trial format, from a “clutch start.”
 Competitors start one at a time, at 10-second intervals with the number 1 qualifier leaving first, the number 2 second and so forth.

 The current classes are: Superbike, Sidecar, Supersport, Superstock, Lightweight, TT Zero (electric motorcycles) and the classic Senior TT.
 The schedule includes a week of practice sessions (usually from 5:30pm to 9:30opm) then a week of racing from 10:00am to 5:00pm.
 This can change (and does) depending on track conditions.

 You can watch curb side anywhere from the front steps of the pub (the Sulby Glen is on the fastest section of the course) to a stone fence or hedgerow.
-In 2007 a rider and two spectators were killed on the mountain section so the more dangerous sections are now off limits.
+In 2007 a rider and two spectators were killed on the mountain section so the more dangerous parts are now off limits.